Star-Squid/Star-Squid/README.md

 My preferred framework is React, but I'm curious about all web development technologies, including good old-fashioned table-based emails.
 One day I'll also harness databases, but it's taking longer than I thought.

 Currently contemplating forming a club for people who wouldn't mind seeing all emojis perish in a fire.
-Their bland yellow faces wish they had the depth of expression of a simple :-)
+Their yellow clown faces wish they had the depth of expression of a simple :-)